 Lottie is again depicted as a laundress in Orpen’s 1905 In the Wash House, which is also in Northern Ireland.
-The background shows another woman struggling down the stairs with a heavy bag of laundry on her shoulder.
-In the foreground Lottie leans over a wash tub, her delicate profile contrasting again with the strong lines of her neck and hands.
-Her face is hidden in the shadows, for this genre image is not a portrait, but a representation of a working-class woman and the physical toll her work has taken on her.
+The background shows another woman struggling down the stairs with a heavy bag of laundry on her shoulder, while in the foreground Lottie leans over a wash tub, her delicate profile contrasting again with the strong lines of her neck and hands.
+Her face is hidden in the shadows, for this genre image is not a portrait but a representation of a working-class woman and the physical toll her work has taken on her.

 There are two other paintings of 1905 that are both confusingly called Lottie of Paradise Walk.
 The one hanging in the Leeds Art Gallery depicts Lottie as a coster woman, or flower seller, standing in profile with a large basket of brightly coloured flowers.
-She wears the striped collarless and full sleeved blouse she wears in all of Orpen’s pictures, with a white apron and red shawl.
+She wears the striped collarless and full sleeved blouse seen in all Orpen’s pictures of her, with a white apron and red shawl.
 On her head is a hat adorned with curling, gleaming feathers.
-Her face is in profile, and the light hits her cheek, neck and strong right hand.
+Her face is in profile, and the light hits her cheek, her neck and her strong right hand.
 But her eyes are in shadow, and the effect is curious, for on the one hand one knows that the figure is a handsome flower seller, but on the other the real woman is disguised.

-Another painting of 1905, which is also called Lottie of Paradise Walk, and is now in the National Gallery of Canada, is more like a portrait of an actual woman than a genre painting.
+The other Lottie of Paradise Walk, which is now in the National Gallery of Canada, is more like a portrait of an actual woman than a genre painting.
 Lottie is standing — again at a washing tub — but in this picture her work is secondary to her character.
-She has softly curling red-blonde hair, and, unusually, she looks directly at us, her heavy lidded eyes both smiling and challenging.
+She has softly curling red-blonde hair, and she looks directly at us with heavy lidded eyes that are both smiling and challenging.
 Hanging from hooks on the wall behind the figure are the red shawl and hat that feature in other pictures.

 Three other images by Orpen also show Lottie as an individual rather than as a model for a genre painting.
 The charming chalk and watercolour sketch with the title Lottie and her Child celebrates her motherhood.
-Given the date of the painting the child would have been Florence, who was born in 1903, and is shown here receiving a tender kiss from her mother after her bath.
-The second is an oil painting of Lottie’s head in profile with her hair in a loose bun and with only a small locket as adornment, but possessed of such beauty that she could be one of the society women Orpen became so famous for portraying.
-The third is a chalk drawing in the Art Gallery of New South Wales with the title Bust of a Young Woman, which, although tentatively dated 1903, clearly falls into the group of pictures made by Orpen in 1905.
+Given the date of the painting, the child would have been Florence, who was born in 1903 and is shown here receiving a tender kiss from her mother after her bath.
+The second is an oil painting of Lottie’s head in profile.
+She wears her hair in a loose bun and has only a small locket as adornment, but she is possessed of such beauty that she could be one of the society women Orpen became so famous for portraying.
+The third is a chalk drawing in the Art Gallery of New South Wales with the title Bust of a Young Woman, which, although tentatively dated 1903, clearly belongs with the pictures made in 1905.

-At the end of 1905, on the 18th of December, Lottie gave birth to her third daughter, Lilian Gladys.
-The following year Orpen moved his studio to South Bolton Gardens.
-And it was at this time, in 1906, that Lottie modelled for George Washington Lambert, another painter associated with the Rossetti Studios in Flood Street.
+And it was in 1905, on 18 December, that Lottie gave birth to her third daughter, Lilian Gladys.
+The following year Orpen moved his studio to South Bolton Gardens, at which point Lottie started to model for George Washington Lambert, another painter associated with the Rossetti Studios in Flood Street.

 Lambert was born in 1873 to an American father and an English mother in St Petersburg in Russia.
 At the age of thirteen he emigrated to Australia with his widowed mother and sisters, where he studied painting with Julian Ashton at the Academy Julian in Sydney.
 He won a travel scholarship which brought him to Europe in 1902.
 He settled in London, where he was initially based at a studio in Lansdowne Road in Holland Park.
 As a member of the Chelsea Arts Club he got to know Orpen and Augustus John, and it may have been they who persuaded him to move to the Rossetti Studios in 1904, which is how he came to employ Lottie Stafford.

-The painting was exhibited at the Royal Academy in 1906, and is briefly mentioned in Amy Lambert’s 1938 book about her husband as “a silvery study in cool greys, showing a kitchen interior with mistress and maid, and some gleaming fish among the still-life on the table.”
-The book also includes a poem written by Lambert called “Artist’s Model”, and, although I am not claiming that it is about Lottie, one could easily suppose that it might be.
+The painting, which was exhibited at the Royal Academy in 1906, is briefly mentioned in Amy Lambert’s 1938 book about her husband as ‘a silvery study in cool greys, showing a kitchen interior with mistress and maid, and some gleaming fish among the still-life on the table.’
+The book also includes a poem written by Lambert called ‘Artist’s Model’, and, although I am not claiming that it is in fact about Lottie, I can easily suppose that it might be.
 The first verse is as follows:

 So coldly perfect yet divinely fair